t3hk0d3/deluge-rpc/README.md

 ``PluginEnabledEvent``        | name                    | Plugin is enabled in the Core.
 ``PluginDisabledEvent``       | name                    | Plugin is disabled in the Core.

 This list was extracted from Deluge 1.3.11 sources.
-Events for your version can be different.
+Events for your version could be different.
 There is no official documentation.

 Current events could be found here: http://git.deluge-torrent.org/deluge/tree/deluge/event.py